This post may contain affiliate links. For more information, read my disclosure policy.

 Meatball bombs are essentially meatball subs that you can eat in two bites.
 Ever wanted a way to taste all the cheesy, saucy, meaty goodness of a meatball sub without getting marinara all over your hands (and face… and shirt… and hair…)?
 Well, now you can!
 Biscuits, marinara, mozzarella, and meatballs combine to create the perfect meatball sub, all in one bite!

-• Frozen Meatballs – Use your favorite brand, but I love Farm Rich.
+• Frozen Meatballs – Use your favorite brand, turkey or beef or any flavor.

 • Mozzarella – You’ll want to use freshly shredded mozzarella cheese, not the pre-shredded kind.